Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 The chart's pods run as a non-root user and need to create directories at the root of the volume, so the volume root must be writable by uid `1000` — an access point guarantees this regardless of the file system's permissions or policy (see [Troubleshooting](#troubleshooting) for what fails without one).

+> [!NOTE]
+> This guide assumes the chart's default `podSecurityContext` settings, which run the agent as user/group `1000:1000`.
+If you override them, adjust the POSIX user and ownership values in the instructions below to match.

 Create the access point using the AWS CLI:

 ```shell